modx-pro/Docs/docs/en/guide/howto.md

     Done in 1071.49s.
     ```

-    ::: tip
+    ::: tip TIP
-    Of course, you can change the structure, add or change files and directories, the script is intended only for quick deployment of the template structure of the component documentation.
+    Of course, you can change the structure, add or change files and directories, the script is intended only for quick deployment of the template structure of the documentation of extra.
     :::

 [plop]: https://github.com/plopjs/plop